BradleyBoutcher/WordCounter/README.md

 ### Asynchronicity
 The methods used within make use of the EA Async library, which is a simplification of traditional `CompletedFuture` chains, and makes code a bit more readable.
 This also allows us to break up the reading of files into a few stages without blocking:

 1. Retrieve the word count from a single file

     a.
 Strip down invalid characters from each word

 2. Merge the word count into the running total

     a.
-Increment or decrement each word from the running total, as needed When using the interface, the user can add additional paths or remove paths, which retriggers this process.
+Increment or decrement each word from the running total, as needed

+When using the interface, the user can add additional paths or remove paths, which retriggers this process.

+## Additional thoughts
+The data "flow" is as follows:

+Convert each input path to a File -> Retrieve and Return the total word count for each individual file -> Merge each individual word count into the total

+Alternatively, it would be simple enough to merge the word count into the total as we process each individual word, however this removes some flexibility.
+Such a process would look like this:

+Turn each path into a file -> Retrieve and parse each word from the file ->  Add or put the word in our overall map

+The goal was to break it into a reasonable amount of small pieces to be handled individually before returning as a whole, which can be done in many ways with relative simplicity.

 ### Debugging
 Run the included bash file, `run.sh` with the parameter `debug` like so: